 90 Degrees F To C

-Sep 05, 2025 · 5 min read
+5 min read

 Understanding the Fahrenheit and Celsius Scales

 Before diving into the conversion, let's briefly review the two temperature scales.
-The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit in the early 18th century, sets the freezing point of water at 32°F and the boiling point at 212°F. The Celsius scale, also known as the centigrade scale, uses 0°C for the freezing point of water and 100°C for the boiling point.
+The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit in the early 18th century, sets the freezing point of water at 32°F and the boiling point at 212°F. Worth adding: the Celsius scale, also known as the centigrade scale, uses 0°C for the freezing point of water and 100°C for the boiling point.
 These differences stem from the different reference points used in the creation of each scale.
 The Celsius scale is the preferred system for scientific measurements and is part of the International System of Units (SI).

 The Conversion Formula: From Fahrenheit to Celsius